jumpingjoy/watchnationpro/kate-spade-scallop-2-review.md

 The overall build quality is good.

+##### Material Quality
-**Material Quality:** Watch face is round in shape.
+Watch face is round in shape.
 The display is large enough for navigating between menus.
 You don't need to worry about largeness; the black circle around the screen makes it unique and stylish.
 It has a fashion brand's Scallop design in the dial, and the strap comes in two different colors.
 The Silver dial variant comes with Silicone and Leather straps in gold color.
 Another metal strap variant has both the watch case and strap in rose gold color.
 The Scallop design is unique among all other smartwatches in the market.
 It attracts people who want fashion in watches too.
 Women find it interesting for them.
 However, it is a unisex watch only.
 The 42mm may look larger on ladies' wrists.
 The big deal is being a trend.
 So women also find it unique and suitable for their outfits.
 There is a digital crown for getting into the apps list.
 There is one customizable button beneath the digital crown.

+##### Water Resistance
-**Water Resistance:** It has a swim-proof water resistance of 3 ATMs.
+It has a swim-proof water resistance of 3 ATMs.
 So you can go swimming with your watch on your wrist.
 However, we would say it is splash-proof only.

+{% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}

 #### How comfortable is it to wear and use the Kate Spade Scallop 2?